conficient/NorthwindBlazor/Readme.md

 First I added **NorthwindBlazor.Entities** to the references of the app.
 Then I renamed `FetchData.cshtml` to `Customers.cshtml`, and amended the code to make the new API call.

-Initially I messed up and put the wrong URL in the `GetJSONasync` call, and page simply stuck on "Loading".
+Initially I messed up and put the wrong URL in the `GetFromJsonAsync` call, and page simply stuck on "Loading".
 I was able diagnose the cause as the browser's console logs the errors being generated by Blazor.

 Having fixed the URL, it works and we now have a list of customers displayed in a table.